brugos/ts/README.md

 ## 1. Requirements

-We would like you to build a couple of api endpoints in Node.js to manage a set of customer orders held in an SQLite database.
+- Build a couple of api endpoints in Node.js to manage a set of customer orders held in an SQLite database.

-Requirements:

-Be developed using typescript
+- Develop using typescript
+- A sample sqlite3 is located under `./data` folder.
-Use the data in the attached SQLite3 database file.
-(The schema image is provided for reference below) We don't expect a full api but ideally we would like endpoints that both read from and write to the database.
+- The schema image is provided for reference below
+- Ideally endpoints that both read from and write to the database.
-We would like to see a good readme with instructions on how to run the application and suitable tests, how the application is delivered is up to you.

-We understand that 1-2 hours is not a lot of time to do this in so don't feel pressured to spend days on it.
-Consider what you would add if you had more time and we can discuss.
+TODO:

+- Adding more tests (one per route)
+- Mocking db response
+- db migrations
+- Centralise try/catch over the routes

 ## 2. Code Structure